Clinical Microbiology Elsevier eBook on VitalSource,

 10. Tietz Teasers in Parasitology: The Bobbi Pritt Collection

-Nader Rifai, Professor of Pathology, Harvard Medical School
+Nader Rifai, PhD, Professor of Pathology, Harvard Medical School

 Louis Joseph Gay-Lussac Chair in Laboratory Medicine